 #3 – Deductible is per policy period

-This means if you keep extending your policy each month, you can go for a whole year and only have to pay your deductible once.
+This means if you keep auto-renewing your policy each month, you can go for a whole year and only have to pay your deductible once.

-Some other companies charge your deductible per claim—meaning if you had to go to the doctor for multiple issues, you’d have to pay the out-of-pocket deductible over and over before your coverage kicks in.
+Some other companies charge you a deductible per claim — meaning if you had to go to the doctor for multiple issues, you’d have to pay the out-of-pocket deductible over and over before your coverage kicks in.

 For every 90 days spent outside your home country, you can visit home and have coverage for a limited time (15 days if your home is in the U.S., 30 days anywhere else).